Can You Leave Propane Tank outside in Winter

 Leaving a propane tank outside in low or freezing temperatures isn’t dangerous as high temperatures.
 You can leave your tank outside all winter long without any problems.
 Just make sure that the temperature stays above -44 degrees Fahrenheit, and you’re good to go.
 It is the cold limit of propane.

-If it does get colder than that, put your tank inside before it becomes frozen solid.
+If it does get colder than that, do not bring the tank inside; simply wait for warmer weather.
 Propane tanks are usually very lightweight, so they won’t add much weight to your load when lugging them around indoors on cold days.

 Also, remember that propane is flammable, so be careful not to overfill or place anything near the gas valve while it’s outdoors in cold weather conditions.